 After the fight, promoter Don King attempted to have the result voided, claiming the referee had given Douglas a "long count" when he was down in the eighth round.
 King said video replays showed Douglas was down for more than 10 seconds.
 The IBF recognized Douglas as champion, but the WBC and WBA withheld recognition of Douglas' victory pending a review.
 WBC president Jose Sulaiman said his organization would hold a hearing on February 18, and WBA president Gilberto Mendoza said his group would meet within ten days.
 There was a tremendous backlash against the WBC and WBA, and on February 13, the two sanctioning bodies announced that they would recognize Douglas as champion.
-It was later learned that the British Boxing Board of Control and several state commissions in the U.S. had threatened to withdraw from the WBC if the organization failed to recognize Douglas' victory.
+It was later learned that the British Boxing Board of Control had threatened to withdraw from the WBC if the organization failed to recognize Douglas' victory.

 On February 21, 1990, Douglas filed a lawsuit to break his promotional contract with King and signed a conditional contract to make his first title defense at The Mirage Hotel and Casino in Las Vegas, Nevada.
 Douglas claimed that King breached their contract when he tried to have Douglas' win against Tyson overturned.
 An out of court settlement gave King the right to promote a Douglas-Tyson rematch, but Douglas would first defend against Evander Holyfield on October 25, 1990 at The Mirage in Las Vegas, Nevada, a promotion in which King would have no direct pecuniary interest.